Total TimePrep/Total Time: 30 min.

 - 3 tablespoons thinly sliced fresh basil leaves

 - In an 8-in. ovenproof skillet, heat oil over medium-high heat.
-Add onion, red pepper and bacon; cook and stir until onion is tender.
+Add onion, red pepper and bacon; cook and stir 4-5 minutes or until onion is tender.
 Reduce heat to medium-low; top with spinach.

 - Pour in egg mixture.
 As eggs set, push cooked portions toward the center, letting uncooked eggs flow underneath; cook until eggs are nearly thickened.
 Remove from heat; sprinkle with basil, then cheese.